Pentagon reaffirms Microsoft’s JEDI cloud contract win despite procurement mistake

 But the unexpected award of the contract to Microsoft raised similar questions about how the Pentagon selected a winner.
 Under government procurement rules, politicians are not supposed to steer government work toward or away from specific companies, but Trump had taken a direct interest in JEDI, saying on television that he would ask defense officials to take a closer look at the procurement strategy.

-“I’m getting tremendous complaints about the contract with the Pentagon and with Amazon. . . .
-They’re saying it wasn’t competitively bid,” Trump told reporters on July 18,at a time when Amazon was assumed to be the front-runner and Microsoft a distant second.
+“I’m getting tremendous complaints about the contract with the Pentagon and with Amazon. … They’re saying it wasn’t competitively bid,” Trump told reporters on July 18, at a time when Amazon was assumed to be the front-runner and Microsoft a distant second.

 He went on to specifically name Microsoft, Oracle and IBM, the three other JEDI bidders, all of whom were critical of the Pentagon’s decision to structure JEDI as a winner-take-all award.
 His comments came amid a long-running campaign waged by Oracle, in particular.
-Oracle chief executive Safra Catz has cultivated a close relationship with Trump, and the company has taken numerous opportunities to lobby him directly on JEDI.
+Oracle Chief Executive Safra Catz has cultivated a close relationship with Trump, and the company has taken numerous opportunities to lobby him directly on JEDI.

 “Some of the greatest companies in the world are complaining about it, having to do with Amazon and the Department of Defense, and I will be asking them to look at it very closely to see what’s going on,” Trump said.